Twenty books that explore poverty and hardship in local communities -- and cultivate kids' desire to lend a helping hand to those in need.

 You can find more books addressing poverty worldwide and throughout history in our Poverty & Hardship section.

 Callie's family is moving, and today, nearly everything they own is spread out on the lawn for the yard sale: after a job loss in the family, every dollar counts.
 The new apartment they're moving to, in the city, is "small but nice," her mother says, but Callie still doesn't completely understand why they have to go: "It's something to do with money," she tells her best friend.
-And, while it's hard for the whole family to watch treasured possessions and memories get carted away, the important thing about a home isn't what you have, but who shares it with you.
+And, while it's hard to watch people buy her things, Callie realizes that the important thing about a home isn't what you have, but who shares it with you.
 This unique book addressing downsizing a home due to financial difficulties handles this difficult topic with sensitivity.

 Sofia and Maddi are best friends who play together, live near each other, and attend school together -- so Sofia is shocked when she discovers that Maddi’s fridge is nearly empty.
 At Maddi's request, Sofia promises that she’ll keep the empty fridge a secret, but it’s hard to enjoy a good dinner when she knows that Maddi is hungry.
 Bringing Maddi food in her backpack might help for a day, but what Sofia really wants is to make sure that Maddi’s whole family has enough food.
 But how can she do that and still keep her promise?
 This compassionate story ends with a call to action section with six ways kids can help fight hunger in their community and information about anti-hunger groups.